Gogo2015/EarthquakeAnalyzer/README.md

 ### Local Deployment with Docker

 #### Build the image

-**IMPORTANT**

-Before we run the application we must import the dataset.
-Navigate into the directory where our Dockerfile, and [docker-compose.yml](docker-compose.yml) are located.
+Navigate to the directory where our Dockerfile, and [docker-compose.yml](docker-compose.yml) are located.

-Now run:
 ```
 $ docker-compose build
 ```

 #### Run Flask Application Container
-Using the [docker-compose.yml](docker-compose.yml) file we can use it to start the Flask application container
+Using the [docker-compose.yml](docker-compose.yml) file we can use it to start the Flask application container:
 ```
 $ docker-compose up -d
 ```